 Nasal Inhaler: Aromatherapy’s Unsung Hero

-One of the most unique features of aromatherapy as an herbal healing modality is the variety of applications.
+One of the unique features of aromatherapy as an herbal healing modality is the variety of applications.
 Of these, it is the aromatherapy inhalation application, the nasal inhaler, that is extremely effective, truly aromatherapy’s unsung hero.
 And, here is why….

 The sense of smell acts mostly on the subconscious level of the brain, yet it offers us more than 10,000 times more information than the senses of sight, taste, and touch combined.

-The sense of smell (olfaction) was one of the earliest senses to arise in evolution and it is well developed in animals'.
+The sense of smell (olfaction) was one of the earliest senses to arise in evolution, and it is well developed in animals'.
 Olfaction is the process of the brain perceiving odor.
 It is utilized to detect odors of food, enemies, territory, and the opposite sex.
-In humans and animals, olfaction evokes emotional reactions that result in strong behavior changes.
+In humans and animals, olfaction evokes emotional reactions that result in big behavior changes.
 The limbic system is where our memories, instincts, and vital functions are controlled and processed.

-When an essential oil has inhaled the odor, molecules travel up your nose where they are trapped by olfactory membranes.
-They are then carried to the limbic system where they pass between the major glands in the brain.
+When an essential oil has inhaled the odor, molecules travel up your nose, where olfactory membranes trap them.
+They are then carried to the limbic system, where they pass between the major glands in the brain.
 From the limbic system, odor messages go to the hypothalamus, which sends messages to the other parts of the brain (pituitary, pineal, and amygdala) and body, stimulating the autonomic nervous system (ANS), endocrine system, organ functions, secretions of antibodies, neurotransmitters, hormones and enzymes throughout the body.

 “Smell is the only sense that goes directly to the limbic system, bypassing the cerebral cortex (our intellectual part of the brain).
 The other senses of sight and hearing must register with the cortex before entering other parts of the brain.